Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Office space still matters in today’s evolving workplace

-Estimating your office space needs can be tricky in today’s evolving workplace, as many businesses reduce their overall office space requirements amid the rise of remote and hybrid work models.
-However, Pete Evering, business development manager at Utopia Management, emphasized that the need for some physical office presence won’t disappear.
+Estimating your office space needs can be challenging, as many businesses rethink how much space they actually require in the era of remote and hybrid work.
+However, Pete Evering, business development manager at Utopia Property Management, emphasized that the need for some physical presence isn’t going away.

 Did you find this content helpful?